nsip/otf-reader/README.md

 CSV records are typically in this format conceptually.
 JSON records, however can be normalised to a greater or lesser extent.

-For example our sample BrightPath data needs some elements from the original file strucure such as the school information to be repeated in each record passed into the OTF.
-In the orginal file the school information is recorded only once for efficiency.
+For example our sample BrightPath data needs some elements from the original file structure such as the school information to be repeated in each record passed into the OTF.
+In the original file the school information is recorded only once for efficiency.

 Therefore sometimes some pre-processing of the input data is required.
 To achieve the desired structure in the BrighPath data a shell script is provided in the /preprocesors/brightpath folder to de-normalise the data by using the jq json processor.

 Running this script on the original BrightPath.json file creates a new BrightPath.json.brightpath file.
 This is the file that should be used in testing the brightpath reader, and the appropriate example config has been updated to look for .brightpath files rather than .json files accordingly.

 If the original file is read, and the brightpath otf-reader has its file suffix set back to .json, no dire consequences happen - any json content can be read by the otf-reader and will always be stored in the { "original": } member of the created otf-message.
-The diffrerence is that the original format file will be parsed as only containing 2 records (as the records are descended from the 2 schools in the file).
+The difference is that the original format file will be parsed as only containing 2 records (as the records are descended from the 2 schools in the file).
 The pre-processed version of the file produces 24 individual student records.

 ## benthos

 The otf-reader is designed to be very high performance.
 It will throw errors immediately if no nats server is available, but assuming that a nats server is available it will publish ingested records very quickly.

-Without a nats client however it's hard to validate that the messages have arrived and contain the expected reuslts.
+Without a nats client however it's hard to validate that the messages have arrived and contain the expected results.

-Given that the rest of the OTF DPM workflow is handled by benthos, testing the success of the publising with a benthos workflow config kills 2 birds with one stone...
+Given that the rest of the OTF DPM workflow is handled by benthos, testing the success of the publishing with a benthos workflow config kills 2 birds with one stone...

 You need to have a copy of benthos installed.